 In 1931, the late H.W.
-Heinrich (Heinrich et al, 1980) presented a set of theorems n as 'the axioms of industrial safety'.
-The first axiom dealt with accident causation, g that 'the occurrence of an injury invariably results from a complicated sequence of 's, the last one of which being the accident itself.'

-Alongside, he presented a model known as the 'domino theory' as this accident nce was likened to a row of dominoes knocking each other down in a row.
-The nce is:-
+Heinrich (Heinrich et al, 1980) presented a set of theorems known as 'the axioms of industrial safety'.
+The first axiom dealt with accident causation, stating that 'the occurrence of an injury invariably results from a complicated sequence of factors, the last one of which being the accident itself.'
+Alongside, he presented a model known as the 'domino theory' as this accident sequence was likened to a row of dominoes knocking each other down in a row.
+The sequence is:-